composewell/streamly/docs/Developer/Data.Scanl.md

 constructors with exact same names as the Data.List APIs therefore discoverability of traditional APIs should not be a problem.

+Directly running a mapAccum using a step function

+    Stream.mapAccum(M)

+The reified type for mapAccum is the `Scan` type.
+Similar to the above operations we should not expose these direct operations, rather we should use the `Scan` type to run these using the `scan` runner.
+The `Scan` type can have constructors named `mapAccum` and variants of that, also constructors named `postscanl'` and variants make sense for the `Scan` type.

+Directly running a concatMapAccum using a step function

+    Stream.concatMapAccum(M)

+concatMapAccum is not 1-to-1 (each input may emit many outputs), so it does not fit the `Scan` type; its natural reified form is perhaps the `Pipe` type.
+If we do not have a corresponding type we can have this operation exposed from Data.Stream.

 Scanl constructors:

     Scanl.mkScanl